Entropic optimal transport beyond product reference couplings: the Gaussian case on Euclidean space: Closed form for arbitrary reference Gaussian measures

-\begin{rem}[Restriction to positive-definite matrices] For every $C \in \Pi^{+}(A,B)$ such that $X_C$ is positive-semidefinite but not positive-definite, $\det(X_C) = 0$.
+\begin{proof} We begin by showing that we can restrict to positive-definite covariance.
+For every $C \in \Pi^{+}(A,B)$ such that $X_C$ is positive-semidefinite but not positive-definite, $\det(X_C) = 0$.
 This implies that the objective function \eqref{eq:objective_regularized_gauss} takes value $+\infty$ when computed at such points $C$.
 Taking $C = 0$, as $A$ and $B$ are full rank, we have that $X_0 = \diag(A,B)$ is positive definite.
-This observation shows that objective function at $X_0$ is such that $I_\Sigma^{\varepsilon}(X_0) < +\infty$.
+This observation shows that the objective function at $X_0$ is such that $I_\Sigma^{\varepsilon}(X_0) < +\infty$.
 Hence, if a minimum of our objective function is reached, it is on the subset of $\Pi^+(A,B)$ of positive-definite matrices.
-For this subset we introduce the notation $\Pi^{++}(A,B)$.
-Formally
+This is precisely the set $\Pi^{++}(A,B)$ introduced in equation \eqref{eq:constraint_positive_mat}.\\